-- (3) The accession of the European Community to the EPC will enable it to be included in the system of law established by the EPC as a territory for which a unitary patent can be granted.
-The pre-grant stage of the Community patent shall thus principally be governed by the EPC.
-This [...]
-Regulation shall in particular establish the law applicable to the Community patent once granted. - (3a) The EPO should also be entrusted with the task of administering the Community patent in the post-grant stage, for example, as regards the collection and distribution of annual fees to national patent offices and the management of the Register of Community Patents. - (4a) To the extent that this Regulation does not provide otherwise the substantive law applicable to the Community patent, for example as regards patentability, the scope of patent protection and the limitation of the effects of the patent, shall be governed by the pertinent provisions of the EPC and national law where this complies with Community law. - (4b) The Community patent shall constitute a third option.
-Applicants shall remain free to apply instead for a national or a European patent.
-This Regulation is without prejudice to the right of the Member States to grant national patents and shall not replace Member States' laws on patents or European patent law as established by the EPC.
+- (2aa) All central industrial property offices, including those which do not perform searches in the course of a national patent granting procedure can have an essential role under the enhanced partnership, inter alia by giving advice and support to potential applicants for EU patents, in particular SMEs, by receiving applications, by forwarding applications to the EPO, and by disseminating patent information.
+National patent offices should be compensated for these activities through the distribution of annual renewal fees. - (2b) Applications for EU patents should be filed directly with the EPO or via the national patent office of a Member State. - (2c) The level of procedural fees for processing an application for an EU patent should be the same regardless of where the application is filed and should be related to the costs of handling the EU patent. - (3) The accession of the EU to the EPC would enable it to be included in the system of law established by the EPC as a territory for which a unitary patent can be granted.
+The pre-grant stage of the EU patent should thus principally be governed by the EPC.
+This Regulation should in particular establish the law applicable to the EU patent once granted. - (3a) The EPO should also be entrusted with the task of administering the EU patent in the post-grant stage, for example, as regards the collection and distribution of renewal fees to Member States and the management of the Register of EU Patents. - (4a) To the extent that this Regulation does not provide otherwise the substantive law applicable to the EU patent, for example as regards patentability, the scope of patent protection and the limitation of the effects of the patent, should be governed by the pertinent provisions of the EPC and national law where this complies with EU law.

-- (6) Negative effects of an exclusive right_created by a Community patent should be mitigable through a system of compulsory licences.
-This is without prejudice to the application of Community competition law by the Commission or national authorities.
-The [European and Community Patents Court] Court (hereafter: Court) should be entrusted with the grant of compulsory licences in situations not falling under Community competition law. - (7) The jurisdictional system for the Community patent shall be part of the Court having jurisdiction for both European and Community patents.
-This jurisdiction is established and governed by [quote title of the legal instrument].

-- (8) In accordance with the principles of subsidiarity and proportionality as set out in Article 5 of the Treaty, the objectives of the proposed action, in particular the creation of a unitary right with effect throughout the Community can be achieved only by the Community.
-This Regulation confines itself to the minimum required in order to achieve those objectives and does not go beyond what is necessary for that purpose. - (9) The creation of the Community patent by this Regulation is part of a comprehensive patent reform, which also involves changes to the EPC and the establishment of a unified patent litigation system based upon an international agreement to be concluded between the Community, its Member States and certain other Contracting Parties to the EPC.
+- (4b) The EU patent should constitute a third option.
+Applicants should remain free to apply instead for a national or a European patent.
+This Regulation is without prejudice to the right of the Member States to grant national patents and should not replace Member States' laws on patents or European patent law as established by the EPC. - (6) Negative effects of an exclusive right created by an EU patent should be mitigable through a system of compulsory licences.
+This is without prejudice to the application of EU competition law by the Commission or national authorities.
+The [European and EU Patents Court] should be entrusted with the grant of compulsory licences in situations not falling under EU competition law. - (7) The jurisdictional system for the EU patent should be part of the [European and EU Patents Court] having jurisdiction for both European and EU patents.
+This jurisdiction is established and governed by [quote title of the legal instrument]. - (8) In accordance with the principles of subsidiarity and proportionality as set out in Article 5 of the Treaty, the objectives of the proposed action, in particular the creation of a unitary right with effect throughout the EU can be achieved only by the EU.
+This Regulation confines itself to the minimum required in order to achieve those objectives and does not go beyond what is necessary for that purpose. - (9) Whereas the creation of the EU patent by this Regulation is part of a comprehensive patent reform, which also involves changes to the EPC and the establishment of a unified patent litigation system based upon an international agreement to be concluded between the EU, its Member States and certain other Contracting Parties to the EPC, ratified in accordance with the Member States' Constitutional requirements.